RGF-team/rgf/FastRGF.rst

 Known Issues
 ------------
-* FastRGF clashes if training dataset is too small. (<100)
+* FastRGF clashes if training dataset is too small (#data < 28).

-* FastRGF clashes if sample weight is too big for one sample.
+* FastRGF clashes if sample weights is too small.
+The value of the weight is dependent on the size of the dataset.

-ex. sample weight = [1, 0.001, 0.001, ..., 0.001]
+ex. sample\_weight = [0.001, 0.001, ..., 0.001] leads to a clash for #data < 200.

 Reference
 ---------